Euphorbia grantii: Usage

 It is often grown as a hedge plant and as a traditional grave marker among the peoples of central Kenya (Agĩkũyũ, Akamba, etc.).
 In 1952 during the Mau Mau Uprising, the poisonous latex of the plant was used to kill cattle.
+In traditional medicine, the leaf sap (despite being toxic) has been used to treat abdominal parasites, coughs, earaches, sore throats, backaches, syphilis, cardiac issues, and abscesses.
+In Rwanda its latex is an ingredient of arrow poison.